Zwyx/chrome-bitbucket-alerts/README.md

 > This project has been made for a specific work environment.
 You might not be able to use it directly as is.

-This is a browser extension which adds a button on a BitBucket PR pages:
+This browser extension adds a button on a BitBucket PR page:

 <div align="center">